Purpose of This Guide

 /opt/sysctl/impex-server/django-app/db/db.sqlite3

-To backup the database, the following command can be used.
+To create a consistent backup of the database, use the following command:

 sqlite3 /opt/sysctl/impex-server/django-app/db/db.sqlite3 .dump > new_backup_file